 Proline is a sports betting game where you must select between 3 and 6 outcomes for the nights games.
 The odds associated with each of your selections are multiplied by one another to find your parlay odds, which are then multiplied by your wager amount to find your potential payout.
 In order for your Proline ticket to win each of your selections must be correct.

 To play Proline in Ontario you must fill out a selection slip at any OLG retailer.
 Gas stations, grocery stores and convenience stores are usually a good bet for finding an OLG lottery booth.

 I have to stress just how poor Proline is in Ontario.
 The odds are horrible, with payouts of close to double being the norm online.
 You also have to bet on between 3 and 6 games, while online you have the option for single bets and you have a ton of extra betting options.
 I won’t even get into the sign up bonuses and promotions that the online sportsbooks offer, which you would never see from Proline.
 The OLG’s Proline option is ancient and I strongly advise Ontario residents to place your sports bets online for a much more pleasurable experience.

 With point spread you simply choose the visitor or the home team against the spread.
 There are no odds to worry about with payouts instead determined by the number of picks you make on your ticket.
 The more picks the higher the payout.
-Check out our dedicated Point Spreads page for more details.

 The OLG is the by far the worst of the various sports betting programs run by the different provincial governments.
 The odds are by far the worst I have seen, the OLG requires parlay bets with at least 3 selections, while other provinces only require 2, there is no website for placing bets and the betting options are lacking.
 Ontario residents, more than any other province in Canada, should definitely make the transition to betting through one of my recommended online sportsbooks.
 With the alternative being the OLG the grass if much greener online!